ulranh/sapnwrfc_exporter/README.md

 ## Prerequisites

-**!!!** It looks like there are some [issues](https://github.com/ulranh/sapnwrfc_exporter/issues/9) with nwrfcsdk pl7.
-In my experience sapnwrfc_exporter v0.3 in combination with nwrfcsdk pl6 is a good working combination.
+**!!!** The new nwrfcsdk pl8 works fine for me.
+It looks like there are some [issues](https://github.com/ulranh/sapnwrfc_exporter/issues/9) with nwrfcsdk pl7.
+In my experience sapnwrfc_exporter v0.3 in combination with nwrfcsdk pl6 is also a good working combination.

 You need the SAP NWRFC SDK 7.50 PL3 library (or later) as a prequisite for the installation of this exporter.
 To download this library you must have a customer or partner account on the SAP Service Marketplace.
 Please take a look at SAP note "2573790 - Installation, Support and Availability of the SAP NetWeaver RFC Library 7.50" and the [gorfc](https://github.com/SAP/gorfc) readme.